Key takeaways

 Medicare may cover blood thinner medication under Part A (hospital insurance) as part of your medical care during a hospital stay.
 Otherwise, you’ll likely need Medicare Part C (Medicare Advantage) with drug coverage or Medicare Part D (prescription drug coverage) to get coverage for your blood thinner.

 Check your plan’s drug formulary to determine whether your prescribed blood thinner is covered by your health plan.
-In certain cases, you may be required to get prior authorization before your health plan will cover the cost of your medication.
+In certain cases, you may be required to get prior authorization before your health insurance plan will cover the cost of your medication.
 You may also be required to try one or more cheaper alternatives prior to moving on to newer or more expensive medications—a process known as step therapy.

 RELATED: How much does Eliquis cost with Medicare?